 3. Talk to customers.

 Product managers, and quite frankly, anyone on a cross-functional agile team, should speak with customers daily.
 Insight into what customers need and want is fuel for planning.
 So if you’ve slacked off a bit on the customer calls, catch up before you attempt to make a roadmap.
 It’s worth noting that most product managers also serve internal customers in addition to end-users.
-Don’t forget to have conversations internal customers as well.
+Don’t forget to have conversations with internal customers as well.

 4. Start thinking in themes.